-The Part D late enrollment penalty is added to your monthly or quarterly premium.
-When you first enroll in HAP Senior Plus Option 3, we let you know the amount of the penalty.
+When you first enroll in HAP Senior Plus Option 1, we let you know the amount of the penalty.
+Your Part D late enrollment penalty is considered your plan premium.
 If you do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits.